 - For example, if your students will be allowed to use their personal email account (such as gmail.com), it will be important that they can log into their email inbox at the location where they are expected to use EdReady.

-These email-access requirements only accrue when students are first setting up accounts, and when resetting passwords.
-They will not need further access to email in order to use EdReady on a day-to-day basis.
+These email-access requirements are only applicable when students are first setting up accounts and when resetting passwords.
+Students will not need further access to email in order to use EdReady on a day-to-day basis.

 Single Sign-On (SSO)